Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 #### buttons

-An array of objects specifying the buttons to show in the dialog.
+An array of objects specifying the buttons to show in the dialogue.
 Optional.

 <CodeHeader></CodeHeader>